The Truth Behind Infidelity: 10 Reasons Why Even the Happiest People Cheat

 Different sexual desires/libidos

 It is important to draw the distinction between different sexual desires and unmet needs.
 Because even if your desires differ from your partner's, it is possible (through a little creativity and exploration) to meet the sexual needs of your partner.
 Unmet needs are often a result of poor communication in the bedroom.
+You can have frequent sex with your partner, but if you are not satifying them, then they might feel like they have to sleep with people outside of the relationships to get their needs met.
 To avoid this problem, communicate what you want and need in the bedroom.
 Your partner will be eager to satisfy you, especially if you are able to tell them exactly what you want.
+It can be very difficult to articulate what you need in the bedroom, especially if you don’t have practice doing so!

 Communication is key inside and outside the bedroom - need to improve your skills?
 Our qualified relationship coaches are here to help.
 Get unlimited one-on-one sessions free for 7 days - Install Now!